 James previously worked at the Association of Independent Video & Filmmakers (AIVF) and has written for The Independent Film & Video Monthly.
 He has also acted as a script reader for Global Film Initiative, the IFP Gordon Parks Awards, and has screened films for The Tribeca Film Festival.
 James is also a filmmaker with Back and Forth Films, where he makes short narrative films and is developing various feature length projects.
 His films have screened at numerous festivals, venues, (and pubs), including South by Southwest, the Hamptons International Film Festival, the Atlanta Film Festival, the Woodstock Film Festival, and on a giant outdoor video screen in Times Square.
 His short films FACE VALUE and THE TOURIST recently premiered at SXSW.

 Peter Knegt is Indiewire's senior writer.
-He writes daily for the site, with regular columns on box office, queer cinema, new releases, and awards season.
+He writes daily for the site, with regular columns on box office, queer cinema and awards season.
 He has been working with the Indiewire team since 2006, and has covered numerous festivals around the world including Cannes, Sundance, Toronto, Berlin, SXSW, AFI FEST, New York, Tribeca, London, Edinburgh, True/False, Karlovy Vary, Reykjavik, CPH:DOX, Hot Docs and Dubai.

 Beyond Indiewire, the Canadian native holds a bachelor's degree from the University of Toronto in cinema studies, semiotics and sexual diversity studies, and a master's degree in media studies from Concordia University in Montreal.
 He has contributed as a writer to several publications including Variety, Salon, The Toronto Star, Xtra!, Exclaim, Cannes Market News, Winq, HitFix, InToronto and Playback, and has served on juries or participated in panels at film festivals in New York, Atlanta, Copenhagen, Cleveland, Dubai and Toronto.